Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 But there were a lot of other factors they weren't controlling for, such as unstableness in the family household, which was not directly related to gay couples.
 But can I ask you a question?

 Hold on, hold on.
-So, you were touching on points that do bear on that, but this is a very important part of the debate.
+So you were touching on points that do bear on that, but this is a very important part of the debate.

 Because the study that everyone cites in defense of gay marriage, gay marriage, is the Rosenfeld study from Stanford 2010.
-And it found that the kids

-raised in gay households did just as well as the kids raised in normal households.
+And it found that the kids raised in gay households did just as well as the kids raised in normal households.

 The problem was that the study eliminated households where the parents had moved and the kids had moved within five years.
 That disproportionately removed the same-sex households.

-So that was re-examined later on, and when you controlled for that fact, it wiped it away.
+it wiped it away.
 More importantly, in 2012, there was a study that came out of UT Austin.

 This was much more thorough.